takehika0129/takehika-github-pages/reviews/prototype6.md

 - If no notes are left, the screen will display “No notes saved.”

 # **Other Features**
-- **📝 Multi-line Text Input**: Users can enter long notes using TextEditor, making it easier to structure their content.
+- **📝 Multi-line Text Input**: Users can enter long notes using `TextEditor`, making it easier to structure their content.

 # **Challenges & Solutions**
 - **Ensuring Simplicity with Only Two Buttons**: The app needed to be intuitive while keeping the UI minimal.
 Instead of cluttering the interface with multiple actions, I focused on making "Save" and "Delete Latest" the only two buttons for note management.
 This approach ensures users can efficiently create and remove notes without unnecessary complexity.